Aessy/snake/README.md

 **Create a game**
 ----
   Create a new game.
-Player is registered and bound to the `game_id` returned in the response.
+Player is registered and bound to a `game_id` returned in the response.

 * **URL**